ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 {: #goalarchitecture}

-The goal of the interoperability architecture is to permit two (2) gateways belonging to distinct networks to conduct a transfer of digital assets transfer between them, in a secure, atomic and verifiable manner.
+The goal of the interoperability architecture is to permit two (2) gateways belonging to distinct networks to conduct a transfer of digital assets between them, in a secure, atomic and verifiable manner.